kevinwatson/church-broadcasts/README.md

 For in person viewers:

-1. If the chapel has windows behind the podium, usually more natural sunlight is better for those in attendance.
+1. If the chapel has windows behind the podium, usually more natural sunlight is better for those in attendance
-1. Minimize the number of times you walk up to make adjustments to the camera or click buttons on the laptop.
+1. Minimize the number of times you make adjustments to the camera to avoid distracting members of the congregation

 **Q: If I had to choose better sound or better video, which would I choose?**